 - fit completely in the ear

-- are available in a range of sizes and styles
+- are available in a range of sizes

 - smaller models may not be suitable for people with significant hearing loss